Faares/Curated/README.md

 * You read or at least skimmed it, and have the required background[^rb] to recommend it as a *clear* reference.
 * Known to have an impact or a breakthrough in its field of knowledge.
 * Generally, lecture notes are not acceptable.
 However, sometimes they are *clean*, *clear*, *deep* and *organized*.
-* Technical or discuss a technical subject in an intuitive way, not "Basic", "Best Seller" or "Sci-Pop"..etc.
+* Technical or discuss a technical subject in an intuitive way, not "Philosophical"[^wp], "Basic for Public", "Best Seller" or "Sci-Pop"..etc.
 * The material <ins>**IS NOT**</ins> about <ins>*HOW TO USE[^hw]*</ins> an applied tool or technology[^ht].
 Instead, concepts, methods, and engineering tricks are welcome.
 * If can be abused[^ab], clean it as possible.
 Don't forget to declare the *DISCLAIMER*.

 Also, here is what we need in case you want to know:
 * We are open to all fields, especially medicine currently.
 * Prerequisite roadmap.